eProsima/Shapes-Demo-Docs/docs/content_based_filter.rst

    - Select SQUARE option for Shape.
    - Change the History field from 6 to 1.

 You will see a shaded rectangle in Instance3.
-This is the filter for the samples of the Circle topic.
+This is the filter for the samples of the Circle Shape.

-If the circle is out of the rectangle, it is ignored.
+If the circle is out of the rectangle, it is not available for the subscriber.

 .. image:: test6_3.png
    :scale: 100 %
    :alt: State 1
    :align: center

-On the contrary, if the instance is in the rectangle, it is accepted.
+On the contrary, if the instance is in the rectangle, it is available.

 .. image:: test6_4.png
    :scale: 100 %